GSA/digitalgov.gov/content/posts/2014/11/2014-11-25-trends-on-tuesday-what-are-you-asking-your-phone.md

 authors:
   - tjohnson
 topics:
-  - Mobile
+  - mobile
   - DOI
-  - Mobile User Experience Guidelines
+  - mobile-user-experience-guidelines
-  - Mobile UX Guideline 5
+  - mobile-ux-guideline-5
   - Trends on Tuesday
   - US Department of the Interior
 ---